nathanjhood/UBento/README.md

         </bookmark>
       </xbel>

-  Check your desktop browser's "other locations" or network options to discover this connection.
+  Check your Linux-side desktop explorer's "other locations" or network options to discover this connection.

 - Import your Windows fonts by adding the below to ```/etc/fonts```;